 The course has students investigate how they know what they know.
 It requires students to think deeply on topics that may seem rather simple on the surface but that can really be much more complex.
 Students are asked to use their lived experiences and the knowledge they learn in all their classes to explore open-ended questions.

 This course is pivotal to the IB DP experience and runs across both years 1 and 2.
 In year 2, students write an essay addressing big questions posed by the IB.
-For example, in May 2022 the three offered questions are:
+For example, in May 2025 some of the offered questions were:

 IB Diploma Programme students write an independent, self-directed 4,000 word essay on a topic of special interest related to one of the six DP subjects.
 Throughout the process, they are guided by an advisor with whom they meet regularly to focus research and hone their writing.
 This proves to be valuable preparation for university as students develop the capacity to analyze, synthesize and evaluate knowledge.